Skip to main content

 service2.service1 instanceof Service1; // true

-As you can see, Service2 depends on Service1, and the skipSelf decorator tells DI: "When creating an instance of Service1, skip the injector that will create an instance of Service2 and immediately call the parent injector".
-When the parent injector is created, it is passed both necessary services, but because of skipSelf it cannot use the value for Service1 from its own registry, so it will not be able to resolve the specified dependency.
+As you can see, Service2 depends on Service1, and the skipSelf decorator tells DI: "When creating an instance of Service1, skip the injector that will create the instance of Service2 and immediately refer to the parent injector".
+When the parent injector is created, it is given both necessary services, but due to skipSelf it cannot use the value for Service1 from its own registry, therefore it will not be able to resolve the specified dependency.

-And when creating a child injector, Service1 was not passed to it, but it can turn to the parent injector for it.
-Therefore, the child injector will successfully resolve the Service2 dependency.
+When creating the child injector, it was not passed Service1, but it can refer to the parent injector for it.
+Therefore the child injector successfully resolves the dependency for Service2.

 When DI can't find the right provider

-Remember that when DI cannot find the right provider, there are only three possible reasons:
+Remember that when DI cannot find the required provider, there are only three possible reasons:

-1. you did not transfer the required provider to DI in the metadata of the module or controller (well, or in the case of testing - in Injector.resolveAndCreate());
+1. you did not pass the required provider to DI in module or controller metadata (or, in testing, to Injector.resolveAndCreate());

-2. you did not import the module where the provider you need is transferred, or this provider is not exported;
+2. you did not import the module that provides the required provider, or that provider is not exported;

-3. you are requesting a provider from the parent injector to the child injector.
+3. you are requesting a provider from the parent injector that exists only in a child injector.